Bringing Your Car to Cabo

 There are many companies to purchase Mexican insurance for your foreign car, but one we can recommend is International Insurance Services.
 Visit their website, caboinsurance.com, or from the US, call toll free (866) 376-2289.

-Some Cottage owners choose to drive their vehicles down to Cabo, which can be a lot of fun.
+Some owners choose to drive their vehicles down to Cabo, which can be a lot of fun.
 Other choose to ship their cars down.
-Shipping your vehicle to Cabo is quite easy.

 Shipping vehicles in the US is very easy and there are many companies who can provide this service.
 But getting your car from the US down Baja and into Cabo can be slightly more difficult if you do not know who to contact.

 Thankfully, we have a solution.
-Armando Carrillo, the General Director of ACV Logistics, can arrange shipment of your vehicle from their US warehouse in San Diego, down here to Cabo.
-Contact Armando at firstname.lastname@example.org, visit their website, acvlogistics.com or call their US phone (619) 955-7652.
-Just let Armando know that you are a Culinary Cottage owner and he will give you quote and guide you through the process.
+ACV Logistics, can arrange shipment of your vehicle from their US warehouse in San Diego, down to Cabo.
+Visit their website, acvlogistics.com or call their US phone (619) 955-7652.
+Just let them know that you are an owner at Flora Farms and they will give you quote and guide you through the process.

 Once your car is here, you will need a decent place to store your vehicle while you are not in Cabo.
 Our recommendation for this is Anchor Storage located near the Los Cabos International Airport.
 In addition to storing your vehicle, Anchor provides several Conciege Services also, such as airport rides; picking you up the airport upon your arrival and dropping you off at departure, car washing services, so your car is sparkling clean for your arrival and even mechanic services.